rnd195/marp-community-themes/README.md

-2022-10-06 I am not yet ready to maintain the project regularly and add other themes.
-I plan on coming back to this in late winter.

 # Marp Community Themes

 This is a community-maintained theme gallery for [Marp](https://marp.app/).
 For more information about how to create themes for Marp, see the official [documentation](https://marpit.marp.app/theme-css).